All Episodes

 I mean, there are a lot of things they favor.

-I mean, if if you look at their newest great leader, uh who Mamdanis, who is Mamdanny, rather, um, who favors getting rid of all the billionaires in New York, wants to radically raise taxes, uh, favors a government-run grocery store.
+I mean, if you look at their newest great leader, Mamdanis, who is Mamdani rather, who favors getting rid of all the billionaires in New York, wants to radically raise taxes, favors a government-run grocery store.

 Yeah, I think you're right about that.

-He said, you know, uh Mandami is a Marxist.
+He said, you know, Mandami is a Marxist.

-Um and uh you know, the I envision uh a New York City that's gonna wake up the day after the election and be mortified, and they should only blame themselves because if the last election is anything like the one coming forward, which had like 23 percent of people actually voting, um they're gonna have buyer's remorse on the first day, aren't they?
+And they should only blame themselves because if the last election is anything like the one coming forward, which had like 23% of people actually voting, they're going to have buyers' remorse on the first day, aren't they?

-Well, I look, I think that what you're gonna see is people who are rational will leave.
+Well, I think that what you're going to see is people who are rational will leave.

 I mean, New York could have the biggest exodus in its history.

-Um you have to ask yourself, given the failure of communism in Cuba, Venezuela, uh Russia, uh, why would you think this is going to work?
+And you have to ask yourself, given the failure of communism in Cuba, Venezuela, Russia, why would you think this is going to work?

 Why would you think that a government-run grocery store is going to be better than the private sector?